Preparing for Pod Training

 - Ketone testing device.

-About The Omnipod DASH® System
+The Omnipod DASH® Insulin Management System

 - The Pod is a small, tubeless, wearable and waterproof1 device that you fill with insulin and wear directly on your body.

-- The Pod includes a small, flexible cannula that inserts automatically with the tap of a button
+- The Pod includes a small, flexible cannula that inserts automatically with the tap of a button.

-- The Pod communicates wirelessly with the Omnipod DASH® PDM to program insulin delivery
+- The Pod communicates wirelessly with the Omnipod DASH® PDM to program insulin delivery*.

 Where to wear your Pod

-It's important to choose a new area every time when placing your Pod to avoid site overuse, which could result in variable absorption.
+It's important to choose a different area every time when placing your Pod to avoid site overuse, which could result in variable absorption.
 The new area should be at least 2.5 cm away from the previous one, 5 cm away from the navel and not over a mole, scar or tattoo, where insulin absorption may be reduced.

 How to place your Pod